TorstenChandler/TorstenChandler/README.md

 ## Hi there 👋

-Data scientist specialising in health economics.
+Data scientist with a background in health economics.
 Extensive academic and professional experience in data analysis, data management, economic evaluation, modelling, and research.

 What have I been up to?